VAR debuts in Africa as Wydad Casablanca crowned champions

 VAR was supposed to be introduced during the African Nations Championship quarter-finals in Morocco last month, but training sessions were held instead.

 The technology is used to assist referees with key decisions, including the awarding of goals, penalties, red cards and offside.
-And during the Super Cup final, match referee used the system to deny Wydad a second penalty.
+And during the Super Cup final, the match referee used the system to disallow a second penalty for Wydad.

 Amin Tighazoui scored for Wydad Casablanca in the pulsating final staged at Stade Mohamed V in Morocco's largest city, Casablanca.
 The Super Cup is a competition between the winners of the African Champions League and the second-tier Confederation Cup.